COMPANY

 2) Investment decision phase

-· The Investment Committee considers non-financial factors, including the results of the ESG Committee's investment eligibility review, alongside financial factors when making investment decisions.
-Non-financial factors may be applied differently based on individual circumstances such as the fund's management strategy, sector, and size of the target company.
+· The Investment Review Committee will consider non-financial factors, such as the results of the ESG Committee’s investment eligibility review, along with financial factors when making investment decisions.
+Non-financial factors may be applied differently depending on individual circumstances, depending on how the Fund is managed as well as the sector and size of the investee company.

 3) Monitoring

-· We periodically receive ESG-related information from portfolio companies to monitor ESG issues.
+· Periodically receive ESG-related information from investee companies and review ESG issues.

-· Through dialogues and discussions, we propose and support initiatives to address ESG issues within portfolio companies.
-ESG factors are considered when exercising shareholder rights and expressing opinions to the board of directors.
+· Suggest and support ways to improve the ESG issues of investee companies through dialogue and discussion; and consider ESG factors when exercising shareholder rights and submitting opinions to the board of directors.

 4) Report